airbytehq/airbyte/airbyte-integrations/bases/base-normalization/README.md

     /test connector=bases/base-normalization

+You can restrict the tests to a subset of destinations by specifying a comma separated list of destinations.
+For example, let's say you are working on a change to normalization for Postgres, with Gradle:

+    NORMALIZATION_TEST_TARGET=postgres ./gradlew :airbyte-integrations:bases:base-normalization:integrationTest

+or directly with pytest:

+    NORMALIZATION_TEST_TARGET=postgres  pytest airbyte-integrations/bases/base-normalization/integration_tests

 Note that these tests are connecting and processing data on top of real data warehouse destinations.
 Therefore, valid credentials files are expected to be injected in the `secrets/` folder in order to run (not included in git repository).

 This is usually automatically done by the CI thanks to the `tools/bin/ci_credentials.sh` script or you can re-use the `destination_config.json` passed to destination connectors.

+As normalization supports more and more destinations, tests are relying on an increasing number of destinations.
+As a result, it is possible that the docker garbage collector is triggered to wipe "unused" docker images while the integration tests for normalization are running.
+Thus, if you encounter errors about a connector's docker image not being present locally (even though it was built beforehand), make sure to increase the docker image storage size of your docker engine ("defaultKeepStorage" for mac for example).

 ### Integration Tests Definitions for test_ephemeral.py:
 The test here focus on benchmarking the "ephemeral" materialization mode of dbt.
 Depending on the number of